 - Outstanding Impact in Society

-A further prize of £10,000 is awarded to the Impact Champion, an individual who has a significant personal track record in supporting and enabling others to achieve impact. £1,000 is awarded to the winner of the Future Promise prize.
+A further prize of £10,000 is awarded to the Impact Champion, an individual who has a significant personal track record in supporting and enabling others to achieve impact. £1,000 will be awarded to the winner of the Panel's Choice - Future Promise Award.

 The awards ceremony will take place at Royal Society on the afternoon of 20 June 2018, where the winners will be announced.